Home » Culture » Castanyada: What it is and how we celebrate the Catalan Halloween

 Typical food we eat for the Castanyada

-The food is probably the best part of this tradition!
+The food is the best part of this tradition!
 The celebration of the Castanyada involves eating roasted chestnuts and panellets.

 Around this festivity, it’s common to see street vendors selling hot roasted chestnuts wrapped in newspaper.